Variable Fonts Vs Static Fonts

 heading { font-weight: 600; font-style: oblique 70deg; font-stretch: 80%; font-optical-sizing: auto; }

-2. Using font-variation-settings property: In this case, we can use the font-variation-settings property of W3C and set the values as shown below.
+2. Using font-variation-settings property: In this case, you can use the font-variation-settings property of W3C and set the values as shown below.
 This method can be used for both Standard and Custom axes of variation.

 .heading { font-variation-settings: "wght" 550, “slnt” 75, "wdth" 60, "opsz" 70; }